Raku/modules.raku.org/CONTRIBUTING.md

 # Contributing to this repo

-Read first [the deployment instructions](DEPLOYMENT.md), so that you cna have a working copy of the site there before you start.
+Read first [the deployment instructions](DEPLOYMENT.md), so that you can have a working copy of the site there before you start.

 The site is mostly written in Perl 5, so you will need a good knowledge of this language.